 - +44 (0)20 7040 8818

-Before coming to City, Mel was a media studies lecturer and class coordinator at Birkbeck, University of London, and she has lectured and tutored in politics at the University of Otago in New Zealand.
-She has worked as a newspaper columnist and media commentator in New Zealand and Ireland.
+Before coming to City, Dr Bunce taught at Birkbeck, University of London and at the University of Otago.
+She also worked as a columnist / media commentator in the UK, Ireland and New Zealand.

 - Bunce, M., Franks, S. and Paterson, C. (Eds.), (2016).
 Africa's Media Image in the 21st Century: From the 'Heart of Darkness' to 'Africa Rising'.
 London: Routledge.

 - Bunce, M. Broken Estate: Journalism in New Zealand.
 Wellington, New Zealand: Bridget Williams Books.

 - Bunce, M., Scott, M. and Wright, K. (2019).
 Humanitarian journalism.
 Oxford Research Encyclopedia of Communication Oxford University Press.

 - Scott, M., Bunce, M. and Wright, K. (2018).
 Doing Good and Looking Good in Global Humanitarian Reporting: Is Philanthrojournalism good news?
 In Enghel, F. and Noske-Turner, J. (Eds.), Communication in International Development: Doing Good or Looking Good?
 London: Routledge.